dsa-ntc/peninsuladsa-ntc.github.io/_pages/recommended-media.md

 * [5-4 Podcast](https://www.fivefourpod.com/) - "5-4 is a podcast about how much the Supreme Court sucks"
 * [ALAB Series](https://www.alabseries.com/) - All Lawyers are Bastards, "an infrequent podcast series about the American legal system"
-* [Blowback](https://blowback.show/) - Co-hosts Brendan James and Noah Kulwin examine decades of US imperialism: the Iraq War (season 1), the Cuban Revolution (season 2), the Korean War (season 3), the invasion of Afghanistan (season 4), and Indochina (season 5).
+* [Blowback](https://blowback.show/) - Co-hosts Brendan James and Noah Kulwin examine decades of US imperialism: the Iraq War (S1), the Cuban Revolution (S2), the Korean War (S3), the invasion of Afghanistan (S4), Indochina (S5), and Angola (S6 coming soon!).
 * [Chapo Trap House](https://www.chapotraphouse.com/) - an American socialist political comedy podcast
 * [Citations Needed](https://citationsneeded.libsyn.com/) - a podcast about the intersection of media, PR, and power, hosted by Nima Shirazi and Adam Johnson.
+* [Corner Späti](https://www.theleftberlin.com/corner-spati/) (Berlin + the rest of Europe) - "weekly discussions of a deteriorating world all from the comfort of your local smoke-filled Spätkauf"
 * [Death Panel](https://www.deathpanel.net) - "Politics, culture, and public policy from the left.
 Medicare for All now.
 Solidarity forever.
 Stay alive another week."
 * [The Deprogram](https://www.youtube.com/@thedeprogram9999) - "The only truly international, global, and anti-capitalist podcast you’ll find"
 * [The Dig](https://thedigradio.com/) - Daniel Denvir's Jacobin podcast on politics, history, and economics everywhere